muhammadumarrasheed/muhammadumarrasheed/README.md

 ---

-Most of my client work is kept in private repositories, so public activity does not fully represent the range of projects I work on.
+Most of my client projects are private, so public activity does not represent the full scope of my work.